tohanilhan/Cart-API/db/README.md

 # POSTGRESQL

-You have to make sure that you are in the **db directory at the project**.
+You have to make sure that you are in the **db directory inside the project**.

 `cd db`